autorope/donkeycar/docs/guide/calibrate.md

 remember this PWM value.

-Reverse on RC cars is a little trickey because the ESC needs to recieve a reverse pulse, zero pulse, reverse pulse to start to go backwards.
+Reverse on RC cars is a little tricky because the ESC must receive a reverse pulse, zero pulse, reverse pulse to start to go backwards.
 To calibrate a reverse PWM setting...